antialias/interview-question-bank/back-end/service-client-error-handling/overview.md

 # Service Client Error Handling

 ###Overview
-Are you ever hitting your favorite backend endpoint, when suddenly, disaster strikes?
+Are you ever hitting your favorite backend endpoint when suddenly... disaster strikes?
 You might see a response like this:

 ```json
 {